 Allergic Reactions and Respiratory Issues

-Similar to mice, the dander, urine, and droppings of rats can trigger allergic reactions and exacerbate conditions like asthma.
-The allergens present can lead to respiratory distress, making it essential to address rat infestations promptly.
+As with mice, the dander, urine and droppings of rats can trigger allergic reactions and worsen conditions like asthma.
+The allergens present can lead to respiratory distress, making it important to address rat infestations promptly.

 Food Contamination